menu

 Demographics

-The population of Mokane has a very low overall level of education: only 8.41% of people over 25 hold a 4-year college degree or higher.
+The citizens of Mokane have a very low rate of college education: just 8.41% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Mokane in 2022 was $22,303, which is low income relative to Missouri and the nation.
 This equates to an annual income of $89,212 for a family of four.
 However, Mokane contains both very wealthy and poor people as well.